-The CHEAR Unit offers nationally recognized educational opportunities for residents and fellows interested in learning about and preparing for careers in health services and health policy research regarding children and families.
+The CHEAR Center offers nationally recognized educational opportunities for residents and fellows interested in learning about and preparing for careers in health services and health policy research regarding children and families.

 Post-Doctoral Research Fellowship - Comparative Effectiveness & Child Health: